RESTful-Drupal/restful/docs/api_url.md

 ```

 Additionally you can provide multiple filters for the same field.
 That is
-specially useful when filtering on multiple value fields.
+especially useful when filtering on multiple value fields.
 The following example
-will get all the articles with the integer multiple field that contains all 1, 3
+will get all the articles with the `integer_multiple` field that contains all 1, 3
 and 5.

 ```